apache/drill/_docs/sql-ref/functions/004-string.md

     1 row selected (0.129 seconds)

 ## TRIM
-Removes the longest string having only the characters from the beginning, end, or both ends of the string.
+Removes any characters from the beginning, end, or both sides of string2 that match the characters in string1.

 ### Syntax

-    TRIM ([leading | trailing | both] [characters] from string)
+    TRIM ([leading | trailing | both] [string1] from string2)

 ### Example